junhuanchen/CryptFunction/README.md

 # CryptRsa

+Embedded C.

-Rsa Achieve In Standard C.
+Rsa And Ecc Achieve In Standard C.

-I don't want to add ECC for the time being.
+You might want to write a assembly for the mod function (a ±  b) % n.